What is Overtime? How should I think about it?

 4. Then tell them how many days you expect to disallow Overtime if they can't stay within their limits.
 We recommend 7 days as an average period, but you could start with 2 or 3 days if it's their first time struggling.

-5. If they go over their limits, turn off Overtime.
+5. If they go over their limits, temporarily disallow Overtime.
 Ideally go find them in person and tell them you're about to do it, so it doesn't come across passive aggressive or interrupt them in the middle of something truly important.
 If they need a few more minutes, you might allow them to finish what they're doing (since turning off Overtime will block them within a matter of minutes).

 6. Remind them of what day it will turn back off, so you're both aware of it and know when they'll be allowed to start practicing healthy habits again.